 In addition to the zone regulations (12) for Samui specifying the type of use to which land/ property may be put in specific areas issued under the City Planning Act there are general building zone regulations (4) issued under the Building Control Act, giving standard building requirements and restrictions depending on its distance from the beach.
 These restrictions relate to the maximum size, distance to the land border, design and the height of the building (sample).
 Similar building regulations exist in Phuket, Pattaya, Koh Phangan, Hua Hin, etc..

 Foreign land ownership restrictions in Thailand relates to land only, not to the building on the land or condominium registered under the Condominium Act.
 The land and any structure on the land can be owned independently by different persons.
 Foreigners buying a home in Thailand can lease land (and optional obtain a right of superficies) and own the house as a personal property.
 In any land leasehold structure it is recommended to obtain ownership over the house, but ownership over the land remains the higher absolute right and the right to own the house on the land is relative to the right to use the land.
-The right to own the house on another man's land always follows the term of the land lease or superficies agreement and cannot exceed a term of 30 years after which the lease and superficies must be renewed.
+The right to own the house on another man's land always follows the term of the land lease or superficies agreement and cannot exceed a term of 30 years after which the lease and/or superficies must be renewed.

 Buildings (apart from condo apartments) do not have a separate ownership title deed document.
 The procedure to obtain ownership of a structure separate from the land is as follows:

 The sale of an existing house separate from the land (land lease combined with house sale/ ownership) must be registered with the local land office (the Samui, Phuket, Hua-Hin, Bangkok or any other local Land Department's branch office) to be complete and property ownership transfer fees and taxes must be paid.
 Local property developers (in Samui) tend to offer a sale and purchase agreement for the house but skip the official transfer procedure (ownership has not transferred), or lease land and house (not recommended).
-The transfer of ownership of a building will take at least 30 days from the first visit to the land office to the issuance of the sale of a structure document (sample right).
+The transfer of ownership of a building will take at least 30 days from the first visit to the land office to the issuance of the sale of a structure document (sample right or view sale document with short translation).
 The official land office sale document, stamped and signed by the local land office, is the document that proofs the purchaser's rights to the house and completes the transfer.
 Required documents:

-The seller of a house must have a building permit (sample right) issued by the local Or Bor Tor.
+The seller of a house must have a building permit (sample top right) issued by the local Or Bor Tor.
 The building permit is the evidence that shows he owns the building and obtained approval to build the house.
-The building permit must be submitted to the land office for the transfer of the house.
+The building permit must be submitted to the Land Registry for the transfer of the house.
 It should be checked if the house is actually built according to the building permit.
 If the seller can't show a building permit the house could be illegally built or may not be built according to local building regulations.
-The building Control Act imposes heavy fines and imprisonment on violators.
+The building Control Act imposes heavy fines and even imprisonment on violators.
 If any violation is found the authority has the power to issue a stop-work order and demand rectification of the building or an incorrect part within a reasonable time.
 If the building or an incorrect part cannot be rectified, the authority has the power to order a demolition thereof.

 When a land leaseholder hires a builder the building permit could be issued in the builder's name or land owner's name.
 In this case the name on the building permit should be changed by the local Or Bor Tor to the lessee's name at any time during the construction, but prior to the issuance of the house registration book (tabien baan).
 The building permit is proof that you own the building and the building does not belong to the land owner but to the land leaseholder.
 Separate ownership of the house increases the lessee's right and also lowers property tax liabilities (housing and land tax).